P0TAT037/Cheatsheets/.NET/ASP.NET/WebApi/README.md

 - `UseAuthorization()` : this makes sure the endpoint being requested is authorized to be accessed by this user. using the authorization policies set up in the first part (if any) while adding services (the `AddAuthorization()` service).

+> It runs only if the endpoint has metadata that indicates it needs authorization. for example an action having the `[Authorize]` attribute.

-The we got `MapControllers()` : this one maps the incoming request to the correct controller action that can handle it. in our case in this template project we have `Controllers/WeatherForecastController.cs` that has the controller class with a route attribute describing the route that should be mapped to it and inside it we have a function (action) that has an attribute describing the http method that it's mapped to it. so when a request comes in this form `GET https://[hostname:port]/weatherforecast` it will be mapped to our action inside WeatherForecastController.
+The we got `MapControllers()` : this one is not a middleware, it's a function that creates an `Endpoint` object for every action in a controller and maps it to the "pattern" registered for it (for example `/store/products/[id=1]`). in our case in this template project in `Controllers/WeatherForecastController.cs` that has the controller class with a route attribute describing the route that should be mapped to it and inside it we have a function (action) that has an attribute describing the http method that is should be mapped to. so this pattern `GET [http/s]://[hostname:port]/WeatherForecast` will be mapped to our action inside WeatherForecastController (which is stored as an `Endpoint` by the routing system).

 ### Controllers?